4 minute read

-Entity extraction: From technology to value for your enterprise
+Named entity extraction extraction: From technology to value for you

 Named entity extraction is an automation technique for enterprises to generate additional value from their data.
 Here's why it's valuable.